j-chad/OpenLearn/README.md

 provide an alternative service which can be used at no cost.

 Currently, this project is in the concept stage.
-Some work has been started but I do not expect that I will be able to start full development on this project in the near future.
+Some work has been started but I do not expect that I will be able to put much time towards this project in the near future.

 ## Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.